 Mineral hot springs are often made more enjoyable for some by going au naturel.
-Several hot springs permit this and allow nudists either after dark, on certain days, or full time.
+Several hot springs permit this and allow nudists either after dark, on certain days, or full-time.

 The aforementioned paid public resort of Indian Hot Springs offers some clothing-optional soaking.
-It does not require swimsuits when using their hot springs-filled tubs in the adult male or female caves.
+It does not require swimsuits when using their hot springs-filled tubs in adult male or female caves.

 Dakota – Located in the Sun Belt of Colorado near Penrose, this 70-foot-long soaking pool sees around 350 days of sun each year.
 There are great views of the Front Range while you enjoy the mineral-rich water.
 Clothes are optional at this location, but on Tuesdays, everyone must wear a swimsuit.